lxRbckl/Project-SR/README.md

 ```

 ### Maintenance
-> These procedures are useful for bootstrapping a new project in event of complete loss.
+> These are bootstrap procedures in the event of complete local project loss.
 ```
 # updating python pip
 Python3.9.0/python -m ensurepip --upgrade